Why would you create a SharePoint Site without an Office 365 Group?

 An alternative for site creation is the SharePoint Communication Site.
 This type of Site is designed for sharing news, important announcements updates on a project or to communicate new initiative.
-A Communication Site does not include an Office 365 Group and security is managed by the SharePoint security group model.
+A Communication Site does not include a Microsoft 365 Group and security is managed by the SharePoint security group model.

 Beyond the standard modern site options, two more possibilities are available.

-The Modern SharePoint Team Site without an Office 365 Group can be created via the SharePoint Admin Center or by end users if Group connected Sites are disabled.
+The Modern SharePoint Team Site without a Microsoft 365 Group can be created via the SharePoint Admin Center or by end users if Group connected Sites are disabled.
 This type of Site is a Modern version of the Classic SharePoint Team Site.
-It includes a Document Library as standard but is not connected to an Office 365 Group meaning that security is managed directly by the SharePoint security group model.
+It includes a Document Library as standard but is not connected to a Microsoft 365 Group meaning that security is managed directly by the SharePoint security group model.